SciML/Catalyst.jl/docs/src/introduction_to_catalyst/introduction_to_catalyst.md

 \frac{dZ}{dt} &= k \frac{X^2}{2!} \frac{Y^3}{3!}.
 \end{align*}
 ```
-This implicit rescaling of rate constants can be disabled through [explicit providing the `combinatoric_ratelaws=false` argument](@ref ref) when a set of equations is generated.
+This implicit rescaling of rate constants can be disabled through [explicit providing the `combinatoric_ratelaws = false` argument](@ref ref) when an ODE is generated (e.g. through `ODEProblem`).

-For the previous example using this keyword argument would give the rate law
+For the previous example, using the `combinatoric_ratelaws = false` keyword argument would give the rate law
 ```math
 k X^2 Y^3
 ```